Bank of America Stadium: High school football

 On May 6, 2020, it was announced that Charlotte's Myers Park High School would play against South Pointe High School from Rock Hill, South Carolina.
 The game was scheduled to take place on September 5, 2020, however, it was later cancelled.

-In 2023, it was announced that Providence Day School would play against Northwestern on August 19th.
-The game would be known as the Keep Pounding High School Classic.
+The first high school game played at the stadium happened on August 19, 2023, when NC Powerhouse Providence Day School beat SC Powerhouse Northwestern High School 42–35, in the inaugural Keep Pounding High School Classic.
+The Keep Pounding Classic has since become an annual event, featuring top teams from both North and South Carolina in the first week of the high school season.

 Soccer

 When Bank of America Stadium was designed, the field was made to meet the requirements for a soccer pitch.
 This ability would not be used for much of the stadium's first two decades in operation.
 With Charlotte FC's arrival, the stadium now plays regular host to MLS and international soccer matches.

 Charlotte FC

 Major League Soccer awarded an expansion team to Charlotte that started play in 2022 as Charlotte FC at Bank of America Stadium, following renovations.
 The stadium saw its first MLS-related action when it played host to matches between Charlotte FC's and Atlanta United's academy teams on October 31, 2020.
-The team made their home debut on March 5, 2022 in front of 74,479 spectators, setting a new MLS record for stand-alone match attendance.
+The team made their home debut on March 5, 2022, in front of 74,479 spectators, setting a new MLS record for stand-alone match attendance.
 Most Charlotte FC matches only use the lower bowl and club level, capping capacity at 38,000.